LennardF1989/BF2042-Portal-Docs/docs/snippets/ForcePlayersToWeapon.md

 ## Downsides
 1. There is no way to determine the exact weapon player's using, because the function is not present in Rules Editor yet. *You have to track it down manually with variables, if you need to.*
 2. Melee weapon will still be present for the melee fight (F key by default) and for finishers, even though it is not present in a slot.
 There is no way to have player without a knife.
 It won't be possible to switch to its slot though.
-There is also no way to determine a melle kill because of that.
+There is also no way to determine a melee kill because of that.

 # Code